 During the reading of a story, the teacher has the students make predictions as to what they think will happen next.
 The students make adjustments to their predictions as the story is told.
 (Teach for Life)

 For second language learners, students of varying reading skill, and younger learners

-- The reading should be broken into small sections so that the students have time to think about and process information.
+- The reading should be broken into small sections so that your students have time to think about and process information.

 - The amount of reading should be adjusted to fit the purpose and the difficulty of the text.

 - Writing may be included as part of the DRTA.
-As students become more comfortable with this strategy, have each student write predictions in a learning log or on a piece of paper.
-Then, in small groups, students can discuss their predictions and share their thinking processes.
-Next ask students to write summary statements about how their predictions compared to the passage.
+As your students become more comfortable with this strategy, have each student write predictions in a learning log or on a piece of paper.
+Then, in small groups, they can discuss their predictions and share their thinking processes.
+Finally, ask your students to write summary statements about how their predictions compared to the passage.